jon077/Napolean/README.md

-# Napolean
+# Napoleon

 *[https://en.wikipedia.org/wiki/Animal_Farm](All animals are created equal.)*

-Napolean is an in-progress platform game about a pig named Napolean.
+Napoleon is an in-progress platform game about a pig named Napoleon.
 Right now, the plot is not defined, except for the fact it will pull heavily from "Animal Farm".
 It should also be humorous, bloody, and in general inspired from "The Behemoth".